 Rode from Portland to Cascade Locks, Oregon (51 miles, 2000 feet of elevation gain).
 Since I’m not in prime condition (see above: bakeries), I wanted to make sure my first day would not be too strenuous.
 Also, I decided to stay in motels rather than camp out on this trip, so needed to chunk out my mileage and overnight accommodations in advance.
 My first destination was Cascade Locks, a beautiful ride from Portland.
 I followed the Lewis & Clark bike route from Adventure Cycling, which led me on some wonderful trails and roads:

 Marine Drive Trail, which runs between the Columbia River and Portland’s Airport (so I got to watch planes take off and see boat yards and boat houses), almost to Troutdale.
 Mostly bike path, but occasional sections are on a bike lane on a highway, through some busy intersections.
-The BikePortland.org blog is a good resource for keeping up on improvements to this great resource.
+The BikePortland.org blog is a good way to keep up on improvements to this great resource.

 Historic Columbia River Highway from Troutdale to around Ainsworth State Park.
 Open to cyclists and cars (and I made sure to ride on a weekday before Memorial Day, to avoid traffic.)
 If you don’t mind some climbing, this route has some real gems: beautiful views of the Columbia River gorge at Chanticleer Point and Vista House, then a swift descent to numerous waterfalls, including the big one, Multnomah Falls.
 Several years ago, my partner Beth and our daughters and I drove along this highway, and it was even better visiting the second time on a bicycle.